- The results come from the PISA survey, OECD's triennial study of 15 year-old students across the world.

 “Drinking milk is the best way to lose weight.”

 Most American students were unable to tell that statements like this represent opinion, not fact.
 Why?
 One major factor is technology, the report said.

 “In the past, students could find clear and singular answers to their questions in carefully curated and government-approved textbooks, and they could trust those answers to be true.
 Today, they will find hundreds of thousands of answers to their questions online, and it is up to them to figure out what is true and what is false, what is right and what is wrong,” the report said.
 “Reading is no longer mainly about extracting information; it is about constructing knowledge, thinking critically and making well-founded judgements.”

 A former teacher, Elizabeth, from Portland, Maine, told the New York Times that she believed new technologies had shortened students’ attention spans over the past couple of decades.

 “My conclusion: technology is not always our friend,” she wrote.
 “The newly arrived laptops in our schools were as much a distraction from learning as a tool for learning.”

 Of course, there are many factors that play into American students’ relatively poor academic performance: socio-economic conditions, cultural differences, an overemphasis on standardized testing.

-    One of the reason it's difficult to tell why American students are falling behind is because, unlike many other nations, the U.S. no centralized education authority, meaning there are basically 50 different education systems.
+One of the reason it’s difficult to tell why American students are falling behind is because, unlike many other nations, the U.S. has no centralized education authority, meaning there are basically 50 different education systems.
 Inequalities among those systems will inevitably emerge, especially in underfunded areas, as Henry Braun, an education policy professor at Boston College, told Politifact.